Nek5000/NekDoc/source/case_files.rst

 usrdat()
 ...................

-This function can be used to modify the element vertices.
+This function can be used to modify the element vertices and is called before the spectral element mesh (GLL points) has been laid out.

 ...................
 usrdat2()
 ...................

 This function can be used to modify the spectral element mesh.
+The geometry information (mass matrix, surface normals, etc.) will be rebuilt after this routine is called.

 ...................
 usrdat3()